 For the first day of your Alps road trip, a short two hour drive from Munich to Salzburg is a calming way to warm up your driving skills and get comfortable on the European highways.
 This drive is straightforward and the terrain is easy, plus you’ll get an impression of the immaculate road conditions on the German autobahn.

 Nestled in the foothills of the Alps, Salzburg offers a great blend of history, culture and of course, Sound of Music fame.
 My mom is obsessed with this movie, so I knew I couldn’t pass up a stop here.
 Salzburg is compact and easy to explore by foot, so make sure to book a hotel with easy parking options.
 I recommend staying for at least 1 night, because many visitors only come as a day trip and the city has a completely different vibe at night.
 We did two nights in Salzburg and felt like it was just right!

 The city itself is a UNESCO World Heritage Site, thanks to its famous landmarks like the birthplace of Mozart, the Hohensalzburg Fortress, and the well-preserved baroque architecture.
-I dive into all the nitty gritty details about how to spend 48 hours in Salzburg, but needless to say, this is the perfect place to start your road trip through the Alps!
+I dive into all the nitty gritty details about planning two days in Salzburg, but needless to say, this is the perfect place to start your road trip through the Alps!

 Day 3 + 4: Innsbruck

 Famous for its mountain panoramas and alpine adventure activities, Innsbruck is a great place to stay for a few days while traveling in the Alps, thanks to its advantageous location in the center of the Tyrol region of Austria.
 You can easily use it as a jumping off point for mountain biking, skiing or other mountain adventures, or you could simply enjoy 48 hours exploring all the great things the city of Innsbruck has to offer.